wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.5 - 2015/02/13 =
+* Tweak - Maintenance update for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WC 2.2.0
+* Tweak - Tested fully compatible with WooCommerce just released version 2.3.3
+* Tweak - Added Link to new plugins a3 Lazy Load and a3 Portfolio to the Free WordPress plugins list in yelow sidebar.

 = 2.2.4 - 2015/01/30 =
 * Tweak - Refactored custom MySQL query command for search speed for a noticeable improvement time taken to show results in search box dropdown and All results page load.
 Really noticeable on larger stores.